comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-validation.md

 1. run a monerod full-node
 1. use a webpage for discovering makers
 1. open "random" (tor) website found on various media (forums, chat) to access a single market maker
-1. manually add makers to retrieve orders
 1. download software (swap execution daemon) before being able to do a swap
-1. run the swap daemon locally on the taker's machine
-1. keep a GUI open for the whole length of the swap execution
+1. keep a GUI/CLI open for the whole length of the swap execution
 1. keep a computer running (that host the daemon) for the whole length of the swap execution
 1. Swap funds held in monero-wallet (monerod)
 1. Swap funds held in bitcoind wallet